rohitkrai03/vue-starter/docs/structure.md

 ### `config/index.js`

 This is the main configuration file that exposes some of the most common configuration options for the build setup.
-It merges three different config files to give a unified configuration management based on the environaments (dev or prod) and app modes (different app instances can have different configurations.).
+It merges three different config files to give a unified configuration management based on the environaments and app modes.

+- baseConfig (`config.base.js`)
+- envConfig (`config.${env}.js` based on the environment (dev, prod) the app is running)
+- appConfig (`config.${appMode}.js` based on the appMode.
+This file can be renamed as per your app name like `config.scroll.js` or added a new file for `config.satyagrah.js`)

 ### `src/`